apache/whimsy/DOCKER.md

 * `rake docker:up`
 * visit `http://localhost:1999/` in your favorite browser

-Note: the `rake udpate` step will take a long time as it will need to download and install all of the Ubuntu packages, Ruby gems, build and install Passenger, checkout numerous svn repositories and two git repositories.
+Note: the `rake docker:udpate` step will take a long time as it will need to download and install all of the Ubuntu packages, Ruby gems, build and install Passenger, checkout numerous svn repositories and two git repositories.
 The good news is that this can be entirely unattended as